marceldobehere/goofy-chat-app-v2-client/README.md

 It is essentially a secure end-to-end encrypted chat app that allows users to chat with each other in real-time.

-NOTE: It is very very very WIP right now.
+NOTE: It is still WIP right now, but its mostly in a usable state!

 ![Screenshot](./imgs/img.png)